Tutorial: Getting the error rate for a service

 Context

 - Definition: The error rate is calculated as the number of error responses divided by the total number of requests over a specific time period, often expressed as a percentage.
-For instance, if a service receives 1000 requests in an hour and 100 of those requests result in errors, the error rate is 10%.
+For example, if a service receives 1000 requests in an hour and 100 of those requests result in errors, the error rate is 10%.

 - Types of errors: Errors can include client-side errors (4XX HTTP status codes), server-side errors (5XX HTTP status codes), timeouts, and application-specific errors.